English 中文 العربية فارسی हिन्दी ខ្មែរ नेपाली Português Русский Español

 ESL Instructors

-Integrate the reference card into your health literacy curriculum.
+Integrate the reference materials into your health literacy curriculum.
 The workshop modules are designed for beginner-to-intermediate English learners with facilitation notes for bilingual delivery.

 Community Health Workers

-Distribute printed reference cards at health fairs, community centers, and home visits.
-The card is designed to be filled in with personal information and kept permanently.
+Distribute printed reference materials at health fairs, community centers, and home visits.
+The reference sheet is designed to be filled in with personal information and kept permanently.

 Immigrant Services Organizations